Jason Nesmith/Captain Peter Quincy McTaggart

 - Grease Monkey

 - Fake Nationality: "Kwan's not even my real name!"
-He's an actor who plays a guy who changed his name then played a guy who is fake.
+In-universe, he's an actor who plays a guy who changed his name then played a guy who is fake.
 In the process, the real actor played a guy who played a guy and must become that guy even though he's fictional.

 - Heroic BSOD: He freaks out when he's asked to operate the "digital conveyor," which could kill Jason if he does it wrong.